infosecstreams/infosecstreams.github.io/README.md

 ## Contributing / Updating

+TL;DR: To add or remove a streamer to the list please update `streamers.csv`.

 ### Pull Request Process:

 1. Fork the repo in the Github UI or checkout the repo locally.